SFPC/sfpc.github.io/codesocieties.md

 ### Where is SFPC?

-We are located in 155 Bank street, in the courtyard of the Westbeth Artists Community in the West Village, New York City.
+We are located at 155 Bank Street, in the courtyard of the Westbeth Artists' Community in Manhattan's West Village, New York City.

 ### Contact Us